cherylberger/Election-Analysis/README.md

 ## Summary
 ### Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.
+Summarize what code is easily translated to other elections.
+  1) Use of lists and dictionaires,
+  2) use of conditional statements to append the lists of candidate and county names allows for modifications to the file beyond the current structure of the data frame (more counties and more candidates).
+  3) Formulas for total vote count and percentage varaibles are defined by indexing through the rows of data to calculate rather than defining a specific range.
+All vote counters are programmed to start at zero.
+The script could be modifed to analyze a different data file by changing the directory and file name indicated in the with open statements
+The script could be modified to